Doctelligence/doctelligence.github.io/about.md

 ---
 ## Our Vision

-Doctelligence, based on the DIN vision paper, provides a decentralized AI framework where data holders can monetize their data and earn rewards for contributing to AI training.
-By removing intermediaries, we enable a system where diverse, decentralized data fuels AI innovation, benefiting both users and developers as the ecosystem grows.
+Doctelligence, inspired by the DIN vision, enables trustless AI training on decentralized data stores.
+Data holders can securely monetize their contributions while fueling AI innovation, creating a reward-driven ecosystem that benefits both users and developers.

 **What we’re all about:**